Daura: Education

-Daura is a Centre of both formal and informal education.
+Daura is a centre of both formal and informal education.
 The education system is the 6-3-3-4 system, which is practiced throughout the country (as well as by many other members of the Economic Community of West African States).
 The levels are Primary, Junior Secondary School (JSS), Senior Secondary School (SSS) and University.
 All children are offered basic education, with special focus now on the first nine years.
 Daura is home to various primary, secondary, postsecondary schools, and other vocational institutions that are either operated by the government or private entities.
-With higher institutions like the University of Transportation, Yusufu Bala Usman College, Sani Zango College of Health Technology, Federal Polytechnic among others.
+With higher institutions like theSome of them are University of Transportation, Yusufu Bala Usman College, Sani Zango College of Health Technology, and Federal Polytechnic, amongst others.

 Durbar Festival

-The emir of Daura hosts a Durbar to mark and celebrate the two annual Muslim festivals Eid al-Fitr (to mark the end of the Holy Month of Ramadan) and Eid al-Adha (to mark the Hajj Holy Pilgrimage).
+The emir of Daura hosts a Durbar to mark and celebrate the two annual Muslim festivals: Eid al-Fitr (to mark the end of the Holy Month of Ramadan) and Eid al-Adha (to mark the Hajj Holy Pilgrimage).
 In addition to these, he also hosts a Durbar of Gani which is celebrated often on the 12th day of Rabi' al-awwal, the third month in the Islamic calendar.

 The Durbar culminates in a procession of highly elaborately dressed horsemen who pass through the city to the emir's palace.
 Once assembled near the palace, groups of horsemen, each group representing a nearby village, take it in turns to charge toward the emir, pulling up just feet in front of the seated dignitaries to offer their respect and allegiance.